sarwarmurshed/CRFSEG/README.md

 4. Built a transformer-based fingerprint segmentation model named TransSEG to compare CRFSEG with this state-of-the-art deep learning model.
 5. Evaluated the performance of state-of-the-art commercial and non-commercial fingerprint segmentation systems named VeriFinger, and NFSEG on our noble dataset and compared the performance of these systems with the newly developed CRFSEG model and also compared with TransSEG.
 6. Released trained CRFSEG and TransSEG models through GitHub for public use.

+## Data Availability Statement
+The fingerprint dataset used in this research, collected under IRB-approved protocol, contains sensitive information about juvenile subjects and cannot be publicly shared due to legal and ethical constraints.
+However, to facilitate further research, interested parties can provide their code/models to the corresponding authors.
+The authors will evaluate the provided code/models on the slap fingerprint dataset and share the anonymized results with the requesting party.

 ## Pre-trained model
 * A pre-trained model is stored in the trained_model folder.